bdharva/bdharva.github.io/_posts/blog/2016-09-29-d3-mapping-sales.md

 			}

-Now our `init()` functions takes in our data files and passes the order data to type to properly format the number fields.
+Now our `init()` functions takes in our data files and passes the order data to `type()` to properly format the number fields.
 We append an `svg` to `div#pane-1` where we'll be drawing the map.
 We define our geographic projection and path, and append paths to the `svg` for the full shape of the US, as well as the shapes of the individual states.
-You'll notice that here we pass in the data file and assign classes (for CSS styling) for each path but don't yet link our `path` variable to the `"d"` attribute.
+You'll notice that here we pass in the data file and assign classes (for later styling with CSS) for each path but don't yet link our `path` variable to the `"d"` attribute.
 We'll do this in the `render()` function after updating the projection based on the window size.

 	function init(error, us, orders) {